LEADER RESOURCE 3 Creating the Closing Worship

-Here are suggested elements for the closing worship for Workshop 4, The Battle of Jericho.
+Here are suggested elements for the closing worship for Workshop 5, Sarah, Hagar, and Abraham.
 Add, subtract, and adapt to fit your situation:

-Invite members of the Questioning the Storyteller group (Activity 7) to share their comments, disagreements, and responses to the unknown teller of this story.
+Invite members of the Responses to God's Actions group (Activity 7) to share their creations and explain what Hagar, Sarah, and Abraham might have each wanted to say to God.
 Place the creations on the worship table or tape them to the edge of the table.

 What does this story tell us about ourselves?

 Begin a meditation or prayer as you normally would in your congregation.
-Then say, "This story is a difficult story, because the people in it did not behave in a way that was fair and just."
-Invite participants to remember times when they have not been treated fairly or justly, and say, "We remember how we felt to have that happen."
-Then say, "There are times when we have not treated people fairly or when we have hit or hurt someone" and invite participants to hold those moments in their hearts.
-Invite participants to promise that they will try their hardest to be fair and just and peaceful in the way they treat others and invite participants to speak aloud if they choose, naming one of the ways they will work to keep that promise.
-End your meditation or prayer by saying, "Help us to/may we remember that we are not alone when we make a mistake and act unfairly or with violence.
-We can admit when we are wrong and try again, and our family, friends, this congregation, and God/Spirit of Life/Spirit of Justice will be with us when we do that.
+Then say, "This story is several different stories, because each person in it had a different experience."
+Invite participants to remember times when they have had a different "story" about something than other people, perhaps thinking that something was unfair or not right even when others did not agree.
+Say "We remember how we felt when ..."
+Invite participants to promise that they will try their hardest to remember that sometimes other people may have different experiences than we do.
+End your meditation or prayer by saying, "Help us to/may we remember to listen to other people's stories and to honor other people's experiences.
+We can practice listening to other people's stories with our family, friends, and this congregation.
+God/Spirit of Life/Spirit of Justice and Love will be with us when we do that."
 End the meditation or prayer as you normally would in your congregation.

 Use words familiar to your congregation.